javonpayne100/CMSC495Capstone/README.md

 - Tic-Tac-Toe: Contains classes like Board, Player, and AI.
 - Trivia: Includes classes such as QuestionManager, Timer, and Score.
 - Breakout: Utilizes classes like Ball, Paddle, and Block.
-- MainMenu: Contains the Game Hub main files so that user can acess this and it will select the games to be played.
+- MainMenu: Contains the Game Hub main files so that the user can access this and it will select the games to be played.

 ## Overview of Unit 1-8 Progress Conclusion
 ### Project Plan Goals: